 method

 Logical (default FALSE).
-The match process self-tests by adding rsp to ref, which should generate a perfect fit=0 score.
-Setting test.rsp to TRUE retains this as an extra record.
+The match process self-tests by adding rsp to ref, which should generate an ideal (nearness = 0) score.
+Setting self.test to TRUE retains this as an extra record.

 Value

-rsp_match_profile returns a fit report: a data.frame of up to n fit reports for the nearest matches to rsp from the reference profile data set, ref.
+By default rsp_match_profile returns a fit report summary: a data.frame of up to matches fit reports for the nearest matches to profiles from the reference profile data set, ref.
+(See also output above for other options).
+If several options are requested, earlier options are report (e.g. using print or plot) and only the final option is returned.

 References